anujs2099/rhce-sample-exams_1st-edition/lab1.md

        - ansible1.example.com
      - db
        - ansible2.example.com
+   - add control.example.com ansible master as a seperate host
 -  List all hosts using this inventory file
 -  List all ungrouped hosts using this inventory file
 -  List all hosts using the default inventory file